 In 2017, 20 outstanding community nurses were selected to take part in a development programme w hich saw them become the first Queen’s Nurses to be appointed for almost 50 years.

-Now, the Queen’s Nurse title is awarded to twenty selected clinical leaders each year.
+Now, the Queen’s Nurse title is awarded to around twenty selected clinical leaders each year.
 They must be community-based registered nurses, midwives or health visitors and they receive the title having completed a nine-month development programme.

 For further reading on Bringing QNIS into the 21st Century please read about our objectives here.